manjrekAdi/4413-Project-Group-D/RENDER_DEPLOYMENT.md

 ## 🔧 Pre-Deployment Setup

 ### 1. Repository Structure
-Ensure your repository has this structure:
+Your repository should have this structure:
 ```
 ev-ecommerce/
 ├── backend/
+│   ├── Dockerfile
 │   ├── Procfile
-│   ├── render.yaml
 │   ├── pom.xml
 │   └── src/
 ├── frontend/